top of page

 03

-The Council of ASEAN Professors in Korea (CAPK), representing domestic professors from Southeast Asia, actively participates in the association's annual academic conference.
+The Council of ASEAN Professors in Korea (CAPK), a domestic faculty organization of Southeast Asian origin, also participates in the KASEAS’s annual conference.
 Moreover, the KASEAS collaborates annually with the Korea Institute for International Economic Policy (KIEP) for joint academic conferences.
-The association also engages in diverse irregular academic events through collaboration with the Ministry of Foreign Affairs of the Republic of Korea, the KF ASEAN Culture House, and domestic Southeast Asian embassies.
-The ASEAN-Korea Centre, an institutional member of the KASEAS collaborates closely on association events.
+The KASEAS also organizes various events on an irregular basis through collaboration with the Ministry of Foreign Affairs of the Republic of Korea, the KF ASEAN Culture House, and Southeast Asian embassies in Korea.
+The ASEAN-Korea Centre, an institutional member of KASEAS, also works closely with the association on these events.

 02